cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Managing_Cumulus_Linux_Disk_Images.md

 ## Inspect Image File Contents

-<span id="src-8362634_indexterm-1F25C3966591431F57C751992B7EDE79">The
-Cumulus Linux installation disk image file is executable.
-From a running
-</span>switch, you can display the contents of the Cumulus Linux image
-file by passing the `info` option to the image file.
+The Cumulus Linux installation disk image file is executable.
+From a running switch, you can display the contents of the Cumulus Linux image file by passing the `info` option to the image file.
 For example, if the image file is called `onie-installer` and is located in `/var/lib/cumulus/installer`, you can obtain information about the disk